(Disclosure: Some of the links below may be affiliate links)

 I thought it would be interesting to go over the main ways to budget for your personal finances that exist.
 And I also share my experience with budgeting.

 What is a budget?

-Let’s start with the definition of a budget.
+First, what is the definition of a budget?
 We focus on personal budgets, not on corporate budgets that are much more complex.

-For me, a budget is a plan for your revenue and your expenses.
+For me, a budget is a plan for revenue and expenses.
 A budget is made for a specific period.
 For personal households, a budget is generally monthly.
 And the goal is that your revenue for this period is higher than your expenses.
 That way, you can save money and live within your means.

 Now, we will see that there are several ways to budget your personal finances.